Cerebral achromatopsia

-Cerebral achromatopsia is a type of color-blindness caused by damage to the cerebral cortex of the brain, rather than abnormalities in the cells of the eye's retina.
-It is often confused with congenital achromatopsia but underlying physiological deficits of the disorders are completely distinct.
+Cerebral achromatopsia is a type of color blindness caused by damage to the cerebral cortex of the brain, rather than abnormalities in the cells of the eye's retina.
+It is often confused with congenital achromatopsia but the underlying physiological deficits of the disorders are completely distinct.
 A similar, but distinct, deficit called color agnosia exists in which a person has intact color perception (as measured by a matching task) but has deficits in color recognition, such as knowing which color they are looking at.

 Signs and symptoms

 Patients with cerebral achromatopsia deny having any experience of color when asked and fail standard clinical assessments like the Farnsworth-Munsell 100-hue test (a test of color ordering with no naming requirements).
 Patients may often not notice their loss of color vision and merely describe the world they see as being "drab".
 Most describe seeing the world in "shades of gray".
 This observation notes a key difference between cerebral and congenital achromatopsia, as those born with achromatopsia have never had an experience of color or gray.